RouninMedia/DOCSS/README.md

 # SECSS-for-attitudetravel.mobi
-SECSS is an approach (inspired by on-page SEO principles) to writing CSS classes based on literary metaphor.
+SECSS is an approach (inspired by traditional on-page SEO principles) to writing CSS classes based on literary metaphor.